michaeleisel/Exeggutor/README.md

 #### A Simple, Capable, and Unified Interface for Managing Subprocesses in Ruby

 Tired of juggling between `system(...)`, `` `...` ``, and `Open3`?
-Exeggutor provides one simple method that a handles many different use cases - safely spawn processes with real-time output, captured stdout/stderr, and sane error handling.
+Exeggutor provides one simple method that handles many different use cases - safely spawn processes with real-time output, captured stdout/stderr, and sane error handling.

 From this: